Albert Bore

-Sir Albert Bore (born 1946 in Ayrshire, Scotland) is a British nuclear physicist, academic and Labour Party politician.
+Sir Albert Bore (born 1946) is a British nuclear physicist, academic and Labour Party politician.

 Bore has a doctorate in nuclear reactor physics from the University of Birmingham and worked as a lecturer in nuclear physics at Aston University from 1974 to 1999.
-He has served as a member of Birmingham City Council for Ladywood ward since 1980.
+He served as a member of Birmingham City Council for Ladywood ward between 1980 to 2026.
 He led the Labour Party group between 1999 and 2015, serving as Leader of the Council from 1999 to 2004 and from 2012 to 2015.
 On 22 October 2015, Bore resigned as Leader effective 1 December, when he was succeeded by his Labour party colleague John Clancy.

+He retired at the 2026 local elections.

 Career

 Academic career

-Bore moved to Birmingham in 1969 to study for a doctorate in nuclear reactor physics at the University of Birmingham.
+Bore was born in 1946 in Ayrshire, Scotland.
+He moved to Birmingham in 1969 to study for a doctorate in nuclear reactor physics at the University of Birmingham.
 He was a lecturer in nuclear physics at Aston University from 1974 to 1999.
 In addition to his PhD, he holds an honorary doctorate from the University of Aston.

 Political career

 Bore stood for Labour in the first direct elections for the European Parliament in June 1979 but lost the Birmingham South constituency to the Conservatives.

 In 1980, Bore was elected to Birmingham City Council from the Ladywood ward, quickly gaining a reputation as a "left-wing firebrand".
 He has been re-elected ever since and is the longest-serving member of the Council.
 Bore has been a leading proponent of devolution and localism agendas in local governance since entering politics in 1974.
 He has published and lectured widely across Europe and internationally on the subject of city-building, urban renewal, devolution and local governance.

 In 1981 Bore was selected to replace sitting M.P.
 John Sever as Labour parliamentary candidate in Birmingham Ladywood but parliamentary boundary changes before the 1983 General Election caused a new selection to be held, and Bore lost out to Clare Short who had been selected for the neighbouring constituency of Birmingham Handsworth which merged to form the new Birmingham Ladywood constituency.

-He is an elected Councillor for the Birmingham Ladywood ward (1980-), and was leader of the Labour Group of Birmingham City Council (1999-2015; succeeding Theresa Stewart), Leader of Birmingham City Council (2012–2015 and from 1999–2004) and Chair of the Economic Development portfolio.
+He is an elected Councillor for the Birmingham Ladywood ward (1980–), and was leader of the Labour Group of Birmingham City Council (1999–2015; succeeding Theresa Stewart), Leader of Birmingham City Council (2012–2015 and 1999–2004) and Chair of the Economic Development portfolio.
 He was the Chair of the University Hospitals Birmingham NHS Foundation Trust (2006–13).
-He is an elected member of the European Union's Committee of the Regions (CoR; 1992-) and its former president (2002–2004).
+He is an elected member of the European Union's Committee of the Regions (CoR; 1992–) and its former president (2002–2004).
 He is a director of the Greater Birmingham & Solihull Local Enterprise Partnership.